RyanFrodge/shopping-app/README.md

-# Ryan Frodge Veritone Shopping App
+# Ryan Frodge Shopping App

 This project was created using React, Redux, MongoDB, Node and Express